Rep. Maxwell Frost says he was assaulted at Sundance Film Festival

 Rep. Maxwell Frost said Saturday that he was assaulted at the Sundance Film Festival, linking to a news article describing a hate crime at a party for the film festival.

-"Last night, I was assaulted by a man at Sundance Festival who told me that Trump was going to deport me before he punched me in the face," Frost posted on social media.
+"Last night, I was assaulted by a man at Sundance Festival who told me that Trump was going to deport me before he punched me in the face," Frost, a Florida Democrat, posted on social media.
 "He was heard screaming racist remarks as he drunkenly ran off.
 The individual was arrested and I am okay."

+In a statement, the Park City Police Department alleged a named Christian Young "unlawfully entered a private party after previously being turned away for not having an invitation," and assaulted Frost and an unnamed female attendee in the venue.
+The police said Young was arrested and booked into jail on charges of simple assault and aggravated burglary.

 Frost, a Florida Democrat, linked to a Variety story about the alleged incident, which said a party crasher allegedly "punched a person of color in the face" after telling people in the restroom that he is proud to be "white."